 If any of the above conditions appears for the first time while taking Tibolone, stop taking it at once and consult your doctor immediately.

-Talk to your doctor or pharmacist before taking tibolone.
+Talk to your doctor or pharmacist or nurse before taking tibolone.

 As well as benefits, HRT has some risks which you need to consider when you are deciding whether to take it, or whether to carry on taking it.

 Tell your doctor if you have ever had any of the following problems, before you start the treatment, as these may return or become worse during treatment with Tibolone.
 If so, you should see your doctor more often for check-ups:

 If you notice any of the following when taking HRT:

 For more information, see ‘Blood clots in a vein (thrombosis)’.

 Note: Tibolone is not a contraceptive.
 If it is less than 12 months since your last menstrual period or you are under 50 years old, you may still need to use additional contraception to prevent pregnancy.
 Speak to your doctor for advice.